-Because there are several locked gates along the tracks and to the parking areas you need to pre-arrange a horse riding permit and keys with Greater Wellington’s Upper Hutt office.
+Because there are several locked gates along the tracks and to the parking areas, you need to apply for a Special Access Permit (not accessible on Internet Explorer) to get keys from Greater Wellington’s Upper Hutt office.
 Please dismount and lead your horse through the Mangaroa Tunnel and the Kaitoke Hill underpass.

 More information, including permit applications and a map of the area is available in the link to rhe right.